-If you are looking for a corporate coaching job, you are far more likely to be asked about your coach training and qualifications because the HR department may need a measure of your professional credibility to justify employing you.
+If you are looking for a corporate coaching job, you are far more likely to be asked about your coach training and Certification because the HR department may need a measure of your professional credibility to justify employing you.

 Even if you haven't been credentialed by an independent coaching association, its' useful to take out membership.
 This shows you are a serious coaching professional.
 Here's a list of associations you can join with a brief description of what they offer their members.

 It's about building effective relationships with challenging or difficult customers and the strategies and exercises she includes would be really useful to pass on to clients who are having challenges in this area.

 Aryanne also provides many really specific, detailed and useful case studies of challenging client or customer situations.